stevenhggns/Buckley_Lab_SIP_project_protocols/soil_geochemistry/organic_content.md

 ## Application

 The mineral content consists of the plant ash and soil particles that remain after removal of organic matter.
-The percentage of organic matter lost on ignition can be used to define organic soils in place of estimates of organic matter by the Walkley-Black organic C method.
 The determination of organic matter by loss on ignition is a taxonomic criterion for organic soil materials (Soil Survey Staff, 2014).
-Organic C data by Walkley-Black are generally considered invalid if organic C >8 %.

 ## Summary of Method